jingtu-Lincoin/roomGPT/README.md

 ### Creating a account on Replicate to get an API key.

 1. Go to [Replicate](https://replicate.com/) to make an account.
-2. Click on your profile picture in the top left corner, and click on "API Tokens".
+2. Click on your profile picture in the top right corner, and click on "Dashboard".
-3. Here you can find your API token.
-Copy it.
+3. Click on "Account" in the navbar.
+And, here you can find your API token, copy it.

 ### Storing the API keys in .env